martinvillysson/StreamMaster/src/StreamMaster.Docs/streammaster/docs/en/Docs.md

 2. Create a new branch for your changes.
 3. Ensure that English (`en`) is updated and provide the best possible translations for other supported languages, then submit a PR.

-That’s it! 🎉 You’ve contributed to StreamMaster!
+That's it! 🎉 You've contributed to StreamMaster!

 ## Tips for Writing Good Documentation